csstools/postcss-plugins/plugins/css-has-pseudo/INSTALL.md

-# Installing CSS Has Pseudo
+# Installing PostCSS Has Pseudo

-[CSS Has Pseudo] runs in all Node environments, with special instructions for:
+[PostCSS Has Pseudo] runs in all Node environments, with special instructions for:

 - [Node](#node)
 - [PostCSS CLI](#postcss-cli)